RajatJangra2653/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_27_MicrosoftSentinelKustoQueries.md

    ![](./media/audit.png)

-1. This will provide a list of User IDs on Microsoft Entra ID.
-Since we have just created the workspace, you may not see results.
-Note the format of the query.
+1. This will generate a list of User IDs from Microsoft Entra ID.
+As the workspace has just been created, you may not see any results yet.
+Please take note of the query format.

 ## Review